smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

    :align: center

 - ``Copy Data``: copies the whole Source Image object bitmap image to the Clipboard for reuse in other software (or in the **Notebook**).
 - ``Copy Image Only (with Overlay)``: copies the visible part of the image (with overlay) to the Clipboard for reuse in other software (or in the Notebook).
 - ``Save Image Data as TIFF``: saves the data displayed in the Source Image as a 8- or 16-bit image, following the selected options offered to the user at the beginning of the process.
-The resulting file can be used for external analysis .
+The resulting file can be used for external analysis.
   Note that if the Sum of All Gates is shown, that sum is saved, while if a Single Gate is shown, that single gate is saved [#f2]_.
 To save a complete dataset, check the ``File->Save->Dataset`` submenu.
 - ``Save Displayed Image with Overlay``: saves the same image as copied by Copy Image Only (with Overlay)
 - ``Save Overlay only``: saves the current image overlay as an 8-bit image in which any non-black pixel is assigned the value 255, resulting in an effective mask image.
 - ``Export Phasor Ratio Map as ASCII``: when a phasor ratio analysis has been performed, exports the phasor ratio values at each pixel as a 2-dimensional matrix in an ASCII file (with File Dialog).
 - ``Export Phase Lifetime Map as ASCII``: when a phasor ratio analysis has been performed, exports the average lifetime computed from the phasor ratio at each pixel as a 2-dimensional matrix in an ASCII file (with File Dialog).
 - ``Palette``: this submenu is described in detail in the :ref:`image-color-palette` manual page.
 - ``ROIs``: this submenu is described in the :ref:`regions-of-interest` manual page.
 - ``Zoom to Fit``: stretches the image so that it fits in the 400 x 400 pixel image display are.
 If the source image is not square, this will result in artificial deformations.
 - ``Zoom to Fit (Keep Aspect Ratio)``: as above, but ensuring that the longest dimension of the source image is stretched to 400 pixels.

 .. rubric:: Notes
 -----------------

 .. [#f1] The *Low Color* box is visible as a narrow blue rectangle at the bottom of the color scale.
 The *High Color* box is at the top of the color scale, hidden by the green box overlay in the figure at the top of this section.
 When these colors are chosen differnt than the low and high colors of the color scale, pixels in the image whose values are lower or higher than the displayed range will be highlighted with the *Low Color* and *High Color* respectively.
 This can be useful to highlight under-exposed or over-exposed pixels, for instance.

 .. [#f2] The options for image data export to TIFF file can be found in the **Settings:Miscellaneous** panel as *Exported Gate Settings*.
 See the